Parameter estimation and uncertainty quantification using information geometry: Methods

 \subsection{Numerical implementation}

 All numerical techniques used to produce the results in this work are implemented in the open source Julia language \cite{Bezanson2012}; we use a combination of existing Julia packages and bespoke implementations.
 There are several aspects of numerical computation in this work, including approximate solutions to systems of ODEs, differentiation with both finite differences and forward mode automatic differentiation, likelihood computation and nonlinear optimisation.
 Nonlinear optimisation for obtaining MLEs and parameter combinations corresponding to particular confidence levels is performed with the Julia package NLopt.jl, using the Bound Optimisation by Quadratic Approximation (BOBYQA) algorithm.
 BOBYQA is a derivative-free algorithm for solving bound constrained optimisation problems \cite{Powell2009}.
 Approximate solutions to ODEs are obtained using the Julia package DifferentialEquations.jl \cite{Rackauckas2017}.
-The second order Heun's method \cite{Dobrushkin2017}; a two-stage Runge-Kutta method, is used for obtaining contours of the log-likelihood function to form approximate confidence regions.
-Heun's method is implemented as \textit{Heun()} in DifferentialEquations.jl.
-Approximate solutions to geodesic differential equations are obtained using the Tsitouras implementation of the Runge–Kutta method, that employs Runge–Kutta pairs of orders 5 and 4 \cite{Tsitouras2011}, implemented as \textit{Tsit5()} in DifferentialEquations.jl.
+The second order Heun's method \cite{Dobrushkin2017}; a two-stage Runge-Kutta method, is used for obtaining contours of the log-likelihood function to form approximate likelihood-based confidence regions \cite{Browning2021a}.
+Heun's method is implemented as \texttt{Heun()} in DifferentialEquations.jl.
+Approximate solutions to geodesic differential equations are obtained using the Tsitouras implementation of the Runge–Kutta method, that employs Runge–Kutta pairs of orders 5 and 4 \cite{Tsitouras2011}, implemented as \texttt{Tsit5()} in DifferentialEquations.jl.
+Boundary value problems for geodesic-distance-based hypothesis tests are solved using the DifferentialEquations.jl implementation of a shooting method, utilising \texttt{Tsit5()}.
 Code for reproducing all examples in this work is available on \href{https://github.com/Jesse-Sharp/Sharp2021b}{GitHub}.